 These generic ads were used on the sturdy inner sleeves of double albums in a slipcase cover.
 Some examples of classical albums that have an inner sleeve like this are: Chopin: Nocturnes (SC 6007), Bruckner, Schubert symfonies – Van Beinum (SC 6011) and Prokofiev – The Love for Three Oranges (SC 6013).

-Fun fact, just for reference: a fragment of the original Degas painting was used on a compilation album box by Reader’s Digest and RCA records: Joyaux de la Musique Classique.
+Fun fact, just for reference: a fragment of the original Degas painting was used on a French compilation album box by Reader’s Digest and RCA records: Joyaux de la Musique Classique.